 2. After you make your purchase, your position is going to be marked to market, which means that every time silver declines your account would be debited for the loss.
 Every time it appreciates, your account would be credited for the gain.
-A decline in the price of silver of $1 would mean that you have lost $5,000.
+A decline in the silver price of $1 would mean that you have lost $5,000.
 If your account drops below maintenance margin, you have to deposit additional cash.

-3. Consider silver ETFs
+3. Consider Silver ETFs

-If you aren’t comfortable with trading leveraged instruments, you might consider exchange-traded funds (ETFs) instead of futures. iShares Silver Trust (ETF) (NYSE: SLV) is an example of an ETF that reflects the performance of the price of silver.
+If you aren't comfortable with trading leveraged instruments, you might consider exchange-traded funds (ETFs) instead of futures. iShares Silver Trust (NYSE: SLV) is an example of an ETF that reflects the performance of the price of silver.
 It owns silver futures contracts with different expiry, so its performance will not always reflect the spot price of silver or the front-month contract price.

 4. Trade silver stocks

 Silver miners can also give you exposure to silver.
-You can pick stocks of individual companies or you can buy ETFs that invest in the mining sector.
-If you don’t know where to start, you can check Benzinga’s Best Silver Stocks guide.
+You can pick stocks of individual companies, or you can buy ETFs that invest in the mining sector.
+If you don't know where to start, you can check Benzinga's Best Silver Stocks guide.